W3ndige/rootnetsec.github.io/_posts/2017-03-19-vulnhub-billy-madison.markdown

 <h2>Exschmenuating?</h2>

-<p>After a while of thinking I've found that there is additional page in Billys website - <b>http://10.0.2.4/exschmenuating/</b>.
+<p>After a while of thinking I've found that there is additional page in Billy's website - <b>http://10.0.2.4/exschmenuating/</b>.
 Maybe we'll get more clues on this one? </p>

 ![Billy's Exschmenuating Subpage](/img/billy-madison/billy-exschmenuating.png){:class="img-responsive center-block"}